bush

 • Fair play: Except in the case of an accident or being seriously lost, obtaining assistance from other runners or seeking to obtain assistance from other runners, or providing assistance to other competitors during a competition is forbidden (shadowing/coaching of juniors/beginners excepted).
 Competitors who are seriously lost (ie. they do not know how to find the finish) can ask for assistance from another competitor.

 • It is the duty of all competitors to help injured runners.
-Injured competitors who need assistance should, if possible, blow a whistle or ‘cooee’ three times periodically.
+Injured competitors who need assistance should, if possible, blow a whistle (it is recommended all orienteers carry one) or ‘cooee’ three times periodically.

 • Restricted area & routes - competitors should be familiar with the map symbols for out of bounds/do not enter and uncrossable features, including those specific to Sprint Orienteering maps.